GARGEAN/Kenshi-RTX-Remix/README.md

 ## Settings

+Standart Kenshi settings: view distance can significantly affect performance, so lowering it is adviced if FPS are low.
+Shadows should be disabled.

 Alt+X opens the settings menu.
 Saved settings are stored in `user.conf`.

 Alt+X > Developer Settings Menu > Game Setup > Step 2: Parameter Tuning > Kenshi opens Kenshi-specific settings set.
 Contains both visual and performance settings.
 Some of them, such as anti-culling distance, can significantly affect performance.
 Tune for better performance/visuals tradeoff and for personal visual preferences.